(Sydney, Australia – July 9th 2015)

-I must say that everything is going great for me at the moment.
-My new album ‘Restless Years’ has been out here in Australia since late January, and the reception to it from journalists, critics, music business people, musicians and fans has been totally positive.
-It’s out on the Fanfare Records label and hit the top 40 in the first week of release, marking my first appearance back in the Aussie Album Charts for quite a while.
+It’s been a great year for me so far.
+My latest album, ‘Restless Years’ has been out here in Australia since late January, and the reception to it from journalists, critics, music business people, musicians and fans has been fantastic.
+We hit the Australian Top 40 albums chart during first week of it’s release, and I’ve also been selling lots of copies at my live shows down here.

-Come and see us on the Australian tour if you are down here, there are still some tickets available.
+Come and see me on the UK tour if you can, I’ll be meeting and greeting and signing records, and I hear there are still some great tickets available.
 To see the dates, or book tickets, go to the Live News page now.

 See you soon!